ONSdigital/dp-census-atlas/architecture.md

 A collection uploaded to the File Service contains a set of files:

-    content.json  (the content.json that has been created for the this publishing collection - it has the category codes) data/         (the set of data files)
-    breaks/       (the set of breaks files)
-    geo/          (the set of geography files, although this could be stored elsewhere)
+    content.json  <-- the content.json that has been created for this publishing collection - it has the category codes data/         <-- the set of data files breaks/       <-- the set of breaks files geo/          <-- the set of geography files, although this could be stored elsewhere

 Proposal: imagine we have a small list of “DP Collection ID”s committed into the front end code, like this: